SrijanBadhya/Debsoc/Running the PES Debsoc.md

 In 2024-2025, when we were asked, "How many sessions are needed to get in the club?" we answered with the cryptic answer of, "There is no particular number.
 Something like twice a week would be ideal" (verbatim).

-We held way more Round 3 sessions, and after looking at the distribution of attendance, we decided to make the bar round 3.
+We held way more Round 3 sessions, and after looking at the distribution of attendance, we decided to make the bar 3.

 #### What wasn't implementable from the Round 3 model